-What to Expect working in ICU in the NHS11 Feb, 202312 Minutes
+What to Expect working in ICU in the NHS07 Aug, 202312 Minutes

 Intensive care is a specialist hospital ward dedicated to managing very sick patients.
 The patients in the ICU are some of the sickest you’ll find in a hospital, many of them suffering from organ failure or dysfunction, meaning they require constant care and observation.

 If you work in an NHS ICU, you are often known as an intensivist, and – as you can imagine – the job is quite intense.
 So it’s good to know what to expect, especially if you’re an international medical graduate looking to complete your EDIC, gain your GMC registration, and move to the UK to work in an ICU.
 This article will cover the ins and outs of working in an ICU in the UK, from how much you earn to what to expect in a typical day.